Everyone Has Certain Basic Rights, No Matter Who Is President!

 The right to remain silent.

 The Fifth Amendment to the U.S. Constitution says that every person has the right to not answer questions asked by a government agent.
 They can ask you questions but you cannot be arrested just for refusing to answer them.
-But the police or FBI may become suspicious if you refuse.
+Be aware, however, that the police or FBI may become suspicious if you refuse.

 The right to be free from “unreasonable searches and seizures.”